 For the other etiologies, treatment is initially conservative because there may be a chance of partial or complete resolution of symptoms spontaneously overtime.

 This includes physical therapy and or splinting and pharmacological therapy to manage pain.
-The goals of conservative management are to stabilize the gait, prevention of falls, and contractures.
+The goals of conservative management are to stabilize the gait, prevention of falls and contractures.
 Physical therapy focuses on stretching and strengthening muscles.
 Electrical stimulation techniques of the weekend dorsi flexors have shown promise.
-A home exercise program should be an integral part of therapy- specifically to maintain strength and range of motion of muscle groups that are working in the prevention of flexion contracture.
+A home exercise program should be an integral part of therapy- specifically to maintain the strength and range of motion of muscle groups that are working in the prevention of flexion contracture.

 Splinting is utilized to minimize contractures.
 For complete nerve palsies with insufficient recovery, an ankle-foot orthosis (AFO) to prevent further plantarflexion should be ordered.
-Sufficient education and training should be included to assist in proper usage and maintenance of the brace.
+Sufficient education and training should be included to assist in the proper usage and maintenance of the brace.